Cooley High School

-Thomas M. Cooley High School is an abandoned high school located at the intersection of Hubbell Avenue and Chalfonte Street, on the northwest side of Detroit, Michigan.
+Thomas M. Cooley High School was an high school located at the intersection of Hubbell Avenue and Chalfonte Street, on the northwest side of Detroit, Michigan.
 The three-story, Mediterranean Revival-style facility opened its doors on September 4, 1928.

 The school was named in honor of Thomas M. Cooley, a nineteenth-century jurist and former Chief Justice of the Michigan Supreme Court.
 Cooley was also a charter member, and first chairman, of the Federal Interstate Commerce Commission.

 Due to budget constraints and declining enrollment, Cooley High School was closed at the end of the 2009–2010 academic year.
 On September 30, 2017, a three-alarm fire severely damaged the auditorium and surrounding rooms.

+In June 2026, Cooley High School was slated for demolition.Full demolition of the structure took place in August 2026 to prepare the area for a new community support complex.
+Due to price constraints, earlier plans to save the buildings' front facade were scrapped.

 The early years

 Cooley High School's history dates to the late 1920s, when thousands of homes were built upon land acquired through Detroit's westernmost annexation efforts in the former Greenfield Township, and village of Strathmoor.
 Cooley High was constructed to accommodate a rapidly growing populace on the city's burgeoning northwest side.

 The first five years of Cooley's existence was marked by rapid growth.
 The student population stood at climbed from 1,570 in 1928, to 3,750 in 1932.
 That same year, noted author and motion picture celebrity, Frank Buck visited Cooley High School and thrilled a packed auditorium audience with travelogues of recent African excursions.